← All posts

 Why eBay?

-There are plenty of places to sell stuff online β€” Facebook Marketplace, Mercari, Poshmark, Depop β€” but eBay is still the king for resellers, and here's why:
+Plenty of places sell stuff online — Facebook Marketplace, Mercari, Poshmark, Depop — but eBay is still the king for resellers:

-πŸ’‘ Pro tip: Start on eBay before branching to other platforms.
-Master one marketplace fully β€” the listing process, the fees, the shipping β€” and then expand.
-Trying to juggle five platforms from day one is a recipe for burnout.
+Pro tip: master eBay fully before branching out.
+Learn the listing process, the fees, the shipping — then expand.
+Juggling five platforms from day one is a recipe for burnout.

 Setting Up Your eBay Account

-Creating a seller account takes about 15 minutes.
-Here's what you'll need:
+A seller account takes about 15 minutes:

 1. Personal account first.
-Sign up for a regular eBay account.
-Add a real name and address β€” eBay will verify your identity eventually.
+Sign up with a real name and address — eBay verifies identity eventually.

-⚠️ Important: eBay has selling limits on new accounts β€” typically around $500/month or 100 items.
-These increase automatically as you complete sales successfully.
-Don't try to bypass them; just sell cleanly and the limits will rise.
+Important: new accounts have selling limits — often around $500/month or 100 items.
+They increase automatically as you complete sales cleanly.
+Don't try to bypass them; just sell well and they'll rise.

 What to Sell First